You can barely open a magazine or beauty blog without being hit with full page mentions of aloe vera nowadays.

 The simplest way to use aloe vera is by bringing home a living plant (it’s seriously low maintenance), and squeeze out the fresh gel when needed.

 If that’s not an option, look for aloe vera leaves at any organic shop.
 And if even that’s not possible, buy a jar of organic aloe vera gel.
 Just remember: Pure aloe vera gel is never the bright green color you will see in the plastic bottles stacked at most department stores… steer clear of them at all costs!

-And contrary to popular belief, pure aloe vera gel, taken straight from the leaf, is not gooey and sticky.
+And contrary to popular belief, pure aloe vera gel, taken straight from the leaf (@alphafoodie has a great tutorial on how to do this right here), is not gooey and sticky.
 So massage some into your face and hair, and reap the benefits.

 Aloe vera for the face

 Moisturize: Both Victoria Beckham and Jennifer Aniston have been known to swipe neat aloe vera gel over their skin as a quick moisturiser.
 Why does it work?
 Science shows that aloe can penetrate the epidermis (skin’s outermost layer) four times more efficiently than water.
 This makes is super-effective at improving hydration, without clogging the pores or leaving skin greasy.

 Sensitive skin: Anyone who’s ever suffered from sensitive skin knows that throwing more and more chemical-laden creams at it rarely solves the problem.
 That’s because most chemicals only further compromise the lipid barrier (outermost layer of the epidermis that acts like a brick wall to keep skin safe and healthy).
 Pure aloe vera gel, on the other hand, is naturally rich in vitamins and minerals that help skin actually heal and regenerate, while simultaneously soothing away the inflammation.
 It is also both anti-fungal and anti-bacterial, which helps keep out germs and other toxins till the barrier function is restored.